Viewers remember 95% of a message when they watch it in a video. And only 10% when they read it as text.

 How much does professional company video production cost?

 Costs vary widely but generally range from $1,000 to $15,000 per finished minute depending on the style and scope.
+The industry average production cost per minute for unscripted short form video is typically between $1,000 and $10,000 per finished minute, reflecting the industry average production cost per minute unscripted short form video.
+These costs vary based on the complexity of the project and the specific production needs, such as equipment, location, and remote video production requirements.
 For a detailed estimate, visit our video production pricing page.

 What types of videos can a company video production company create?